 Continued from previous page

-Research shows that the best strategy to overcome these predispositions is exposure and repeated experiences.
-Up to 20 repeated exposures in a stress-free environment may be required for a child to accept a new food.
+Research shows that the best strategy to overcome these food neophobia is exposure and repeated experiences.
+It may take up to 20 exposures, in a stress-free environment, for a child to accept a new food.

-Try serving food in different ways, either in the way it is cooked or presented, e.g. cut vegetables into different shapes like raw carrot can be cut into sticks or cooked carrots into coins, to make it more fun to eat.
+Try serving food in different ways, either in the way it is cooked or presented, for e.g. raw carrot can be cut into sticks or cooked carrots into coins, to make it more fun to eat.

 Be a good role model